RHoMIS/rhomis-R-package/README.md

 * Install Package: `Ctrl + Shift + B`
 * Check Package:   `Ctrl + Shift + E`
 * Test Package:    `Ctrl + Shift + T`

+Run the command `devtools::test()` in the console to run all tests. `devtools::document()` to rebuild documentation. `devtools::check()` will run a CRAN check on the package, this is the same check that is implemented on `git push` and for any pull requests.